dlstreamer/dlstreamer/docs/source/get_started/tutorial.md

 command line tool **gst-inspect-1.0**, describes its properties as well as the valid range of values for each property.

-## Introduction to Intel® Deep Learning Streamer (Intel® DL Streamer) Pipeline Framework
+## Introduction to Deep Learning Streamer Pipeline Framework

-Intel® DL Streamer Pipeline Framework is an easy way to construct media analytics pipelines using Intel® Distribution of OpenVINO™ toolkit.
+Deep Learning Streamer Pipeline Framework is an easy way to construct media analytics pipelines using Intel® Distribution of OpenVINO™ toolkit.
 It leverages the open source media framework GStreamer to provide optimized media operations and [Deep Learning Inference Engine](https://docs.openvino.ai/2025/index.html) from OpenVINO™ Toolkit to provide optimized inference.

-The elements packaged in the Intel® DL Streamer Pipeline Framework binary release can be divided into three categories:
+The elements packaged in the Deep Learning Streamer Pipeline Framework binary release can be divided into three categories:

 -   Elements for optimized streaming media operations (usb and ip camera